Skyshader77/Lacryma-Hydra/chapter16-2.typ

 "There are no coincidences nor chance when it comes to the Magi.
 You of all people should know that.
 The Apocalyse has come.
 The Gatekeeper has already initiated it.
 That Magi will be our undoing.
 Yet, she ...is your friend."

-Alexander's accusatory glare spat venom at her.
+Sixtus's accusatory glare spat venom at her.
 His breath stank of both sulfur and incense.

 "I have done the necessary preparations.
 My course of action is codependent on yours.
 Will you oppose me, you who have mingled with the Magi for all these years? "